syncfusion-content/xamarin-docs/Xamarin/AutoComplete/how-to.md

 documentation : ug
 ---

-# How to perform an operation when selecting an item from drop-downlist?
+# How to perform an operation when selecting an item from drop-down list?

 ## How to perform an operation when selecting an item from drop-down list?